litchipi/blog/posts/rust/bitfield_explain.md

 This macro defines a list of registers that holds a `u32` (32 bits), containing a single register `GPFSEL1`.

-> In this example, this register allows to select wether we want a pin to be treated as an *Input* or *Output* (or a special function).
+> In this example, this register allows to select whether we want a pin to be treated as an *Input* or *Output* (or a special function).
 The **FSEL15** field of this register refers to the configuration for the *pin number 15*

 In this register `GPFSEL1` of 32 bits, the value of `3 bits` starting at the offset `15` is named `FSEL15`, and can hold 3 different values: